Safe Winter Driving Tips

 The Loudoun County Sheriff's Office reminds motorists to stay safe in the winter by also following these driving safety tips:

-- Do not travel unless absolutely necessary.
+- During a snowstorm, do not travel unless absolutely necessary.
 Residents should stay home and off the roads so that the snow removal crews can do their job plowing the roadways.
 If you do have to make a trip, ensure someone is aware of your route of travel.

 - Use extreme caution when driving.
 You may not be able to stop as quickly as normal on the snow-covered or wet pavement.